switchensemble/switchensemble.github.io/_posts/blogs-2020/2020-02-21-katharina-rosenberger-interview.md

 **KR:** You know, in a way, in time-based media, often what you hear can never be fully complete.
 It happens in time: you see it just from one perspective.
 The piece is maybe not notated how the composer is thinking, or what the performers are rendering.
 It's always also an attempt—or a willingness to get as close to the artistic thought of what the piece could be.
 But we could never fully promise that that's the complete and full music.
 And, in a way, potentially, if you think where the audience members were sitting: everybody heard it from a different angle.
 What does that mean overall?
 Everyone together, maybe, all the listening experiences: we might maybe, potentially think of a completeness of what that piece could be.
 Hypothetically, maybe!

 But thinking at least only from the angle of the perception of the piece—that offering that the performers can give—how you can hear it, maybe of a completeness, through the different angles.
 We don't know, and that's the beauty of it.

+*[Switch~] will be performing Up Close at the Eastman School of Music on March 18 and at the DiMenna Center for Classical Music in New York City on March 21.
+[To learn more and buy tickets for the NYC performance, please visit the link here.](https://www.eventbrite.com/e/switch-ensemble-presents-up-close-tickets-93374438459) This project made possible by the kind support of New Music USA, Pro Helvetia, the Swiss Arts Council, and the Ernst von Siemens Musikstiftung.*

+<a class="btn btn-round btn-sm btn-success my-2" href="https://www.eventbrite.com/e/switch-ensemble-presents-up-close-tickets-93374438459" role="button">NYC Tickets</a>